-There are four residential-style refrigerators throughout the building that are used to store foods.

-There is one refrigerated beverage vending machine and one non-refrigerated vending machine.
+There are several residential style refrigerators that are used to store staff meals.
+These vary in condition and efficiency.
+There are 12 refrigerated beverage vending machines and 12 non-refrigerated vending machines throughout.
 Vending machines are not equipped with occupancy-based controls.